 Bandwidth Limitation: As the name implies this lets you control how much bandwidth the C2 backup can consume.

-Backup Schedule: In this field you can control the day(s) that this backup will run and at which time the backup will run.
-There are automatic settings for week days, weekend days or daily.
-In addition, you can manually chose individual days the backup will run.
+Backup Schedule: In this field, you can control the day(s) that this backup will run and at which time the backup will run.
+There are automatic settings for weekdays, weekend days or daily.
+In addition, you can manually choose individual days the backup will run.

 Integrity Check: This will run only once per week and will ensure your backups are error free.